Kathi Aultman, M.D.Associate Scholar

-She obtained her B.A. at Drew University College of Liberal Arts in 1972, earned her medical degree at the University of Florida College of Medicine in 1977, and completed her Ob/Gyn Residency at the University of Florida-affiliated Jacksonville Health Education Program in 1981.
+She obtained her B.A. at Drew University in1972, earned her medical degree at the University of Florida College of Medicine in 1977, and completed her Ob/Gyn Residency at the University of Florida affiliated Jacksonville Health Education Program in 1981.

-Dr. Aultman was a co-founder and co-director of the first Rape Treatment Center in Jacksonville and performed sexual assault exams on women and children as a medical examiner for Duval and Clay Counties.
-She performed 1st trimester suction D&C abortions and received special training in 2nd trimester D&E’s.
-She also served as the Medical Director for Planned Parenthood of Jacksonville from 1981 to 1983.
+Dr. Aultman was the co-founder and co-director of the first Rape Treatment Center in Jacksonville, Florida and performed sexual assault exams on women and children as a medical examiner for Duval and Clay Counties.
+She performed 1sttrimester D&C with suction abortions and 2ndtrimester D&E’s.
+She also served as the Medical Director for Planned Parenthood of Northeast Florida from 1981 to 1983.

 She participated in Clay County’s We Care program and the Healing Hands Clinic in Jacksonville to provide free care for uninsured patients.
 She cared for the female crew members of Mercy Ships in and out of the country and participated in their medical outreaches overseas.

 Deaths and Severe Adverse Events after the use of Mifepristone as an Abortifacient from September 2000 to February 2019

 Objectives: Primary: Analyze the Adverse Events (AEs) reported to the Food and Drug Administration (FDA) after use of mifepristone as an abortifacient.
 Secondary: Analyze maternal intent after ongoing pregnancy and investigate hemorrhage after mifepristone alone.